Revealing Unresolved White Dwarf-Main Sequence Binaries using Gaia DR3 and GALEX I. A Volume limited study of 100 pc: Data Selection and Characterization

-To confirm whether these 1188 candidates are indeed WD--MS binaries and to determine their stellar parameters, we further analyze their spectral energy distributions (SEDs).
-We use the virtual observatory SED analyzer's \citep[VOSA;][]{bayo2008} to crossmatch with archival optical and infrared surveys in order to construct observational SEDs, to fit the observed SEDs with combined theoretical models of WD and MS using binary fit algorithm and to extract the best-fit stellar parameters for both companions simultaneously.
-We consider the following surveys in addition to \gaia\ and \galex\ to construct observed SEDs of the WD--MS candidates: APASS DR9 \citep{apass}, PanSTARRS-DR2 \citep{magnier_panstarrs_dr2} and SDSS DR12 for optical, and 2MASS \citep{2mass} and ALLWISE \citep{allwise} for IR observations.
-We do not get any crossmatch for 175 sources and we are left with 1013 candidates to proceed with SED analysis.
+To confirm whether these 6,559 candidates are indeed WDMS binaries and to determine their stellar parameters, we further analyze their spectral energy distributions (SEDs).
+To construct observed SEDs of the WDMS candidates ranging from UV to NIR wavelengths, we first cross-match them with following surveys: APASS DR9 \citep{apass}, PanSTARRS-DR2 \citep{magnier_panstarrs_dr2} and SDSS DR16 for optical, and 2MASS \citep{2mass} and ALLWISE \citep{allwise} for NIR observations.
+We did not get any crossmatch for only one source and we proceed with 6558 candidates for SED analyses.
+We use the virtual observatory SED analyzer's \citep[VOSA;][]{bayo2008} in order to construct observational SEDs, to fit the observed SEDs with combined theoretical models of WD and MS using binary fit algorithm and to extract the best-fit stellar parameters for both companions simultaneously.

 We use the BT-Settl-CIFIST models \citep{Baraffe2015} for the MS star.
-For our purposes, we use the full range for $\teff$ available in VOSA but restrict ourselves to $4\leq \log\ g\leq5$ since MS stars are expected to have $\log\ g$ within this range.
+For our purposes, we use the full range for $\teff$ (1,200 to 7,000 K) available in VOSA but restrict ourselves to $4.5\leq \log\ g\leq5.5$ since MS stars are expected to have $\log\ g$ within this range.
 We use WD evolution models of \citet{Koester2010} included in the VOSA toolkit which provides spectra for H-rich WDs.
-We consider the full range of $\teff$ (5000 to 80,000 K) and $\log\ g$ (6.5 to 9.5) for WD models.
+We consider the full range of $\teff$ (5,000 to 80,000 K) and $\log\ g$ (6.5 to 9.5) for WD models.
 Since our sources are all within 100\,pc by selection, we consider solar metallicity for all of them.
 VOSA performs multiple iterations by varying $\teff$, $\log\ g$, and scaling factor ($M_d$) to minimize $\chi^2$ to find the best-fit spectra to the observed flux distribution.
 The scaling factor $M_d\equiv (R/D)^2$ is used to scale the model flux to match the observed flux, where $R$ and $D$ denote the radius and distance of the source.
 In our exercise, since the distance is already known from \gaia, the scaling factor gives us the radius.